osmosis-labs/mesh-security/docs/consumer/Consumer.md

 # Consumer

-The consumer side of the system receives "virtual tokens" from some trusted providers and uses those to update the local staking weights.
+The Consumer side of the system receives "virtual tokens" from some trusted providers and uses those to update the local staking weights.
 It then provides rewards to those providers in exchange for the security promise it receives.

-This is the other half of [the provider flow](../provider/Provider.md).
+This is the other half of the [Provider](../provider/Provider.md) flow.

 ```mermaid
 flowchart LR